Bead-Woven Flowers: Jewelry Projects, Parts, and Patterns

 As always, if you have any questions, please let me know.
 Happy beading!

-As I mentioned above, stand alone flower projects as a great way to start with this technique.
+As I mentioned above, stand-alone flower projects as a great way to start with this technique.
 When you finish a flower, you may decide to keep it as is or you may decide to include it as a component in a larger project.
 Beaded flowers do not necessarily have to be used for jewelry.
 They can make stunning components for wedding arrangements and home décor.
-Consider using a couple flowers for a small table display or making big bunch for an amazing bridal bouquet or wedding reception decoration.
+Consider using a couple flowers for a small table display or making a big bunch for an amazing bridal bouquet or wedding reception decoration.

 Rings are an especially popular method of using beaded flowers.
 "Beaded flower rings" shows up high in the Google searches from both people looking for patterns and people searching for a ring to purchase.
 Consider smaller flower designs that will be well suited to hands.
 You don't want a flower to overwhelm a person's look or distract from the rest of her outfit.
 Some beaders choose to make a beaded base for the ring while others choose to attach their beadwork to metal ring bases.
 If you will be selling your rings, make sure to get accurate ring size measurements for your online listing information or for in person buyers.